Arabic Invoice OCR: Extract Data to Excel or JSON

 That is why invoice line item extraction is a better benchmark than raw OCR accuracy for Arabic invoice tables.
 The output should retain UTF-8 text, keep Arabic descriptions readable, place each row under stable column headers, and preserve number formats that can be filtered, summed, and imported.

 The same standard applies when teams need to convert PDF invoices to Excel.
-A good Arabic invoice OCR to Excel workflow does not paste a text block into a worksheet.
+A useful workflow for exporting Arabic invoices to Excel does not paste a text block into a worksheet.
 It creates a workbook or CSV where invoice-level fields and line-level rows can be checked separately.
 Invoice Data Extraction supports both per-invoice and per-line-item outputs, with downloads available as XLSX, CSV, or JSON, so buyers can test whether the exported structure matches the way their finance team reviews the documents.

 How to test an Arabic invoice OCR tool before trusting it